Lismore & District Workers’ Club

 The club’s first billiard table was purchased from Frank Meany of Wardell in 1963 for the sum of £30 ($60.00).
 Others were purchased from the Nimbin School of Arts, the Hotel Moobal and the Lismore Club.
 Prior to the introduction of snooker into the club, regular pin pool competitions were conducted.
 Other entertainment included euchre, crib, darts and indoor bowls competitions on a weekly basis.
 Since the early 1960s cricket and baseball teams have represented the club in outdoor competitions, followed later by soccer, softball, rugby league, water polo etc. Apart from the above mentioned sports, the club also sponsors teams in golf (men’s and ladies’), bowls, men’s outdoor bowls, ladies’ indoor bowls, ten pin bowling, hockey, netball, touch football, basketball and fishing.

 In keeping with the growth of Lismore and our ever increasing club membership, the club in recent years has been able to provide further benefits to members by expanding their memberships to two other clubs in the city.
 This was achieved through amalgamations, firstly with the Lismore Heights Bowling Club (renamed the Workers Heights Bowling Club), which took place in December 1994, and secondly with the Lismore Golf Club (now known as the Lismore Workers Golf Club), which took place in March 2000.
-Workers Heights Bowling Club has been closed since 17th June 2013 and is currently navigating a de-amalgamation process.
+The Workers Sports Club in Oliver Avenue Goonellabah became part of the Workers Group of clubs in May 2006.
+Workers Heights Bowling Club is no longer part of the Group of Clubs after de-amalgamation was finalised in November 2014.

 Through extensions and the introduction of a range of new equipment, the club’s gymnasium is now regarded as the best in Lismore.